jwhittle933/thesis-research/thesis_notes.md

 # Thesis
-**(Tentative) Title**: "Additions, Expansions, Interpretations, and Doubles in the Translation of OG Proverbs 1-9 **(Alternative) Title**  : "Seeing Double: Additions, Expansions, and Double Translations in OG Proverbs 1-9"
+**(Tentative) Title**: "Additions, Interpretations, and Doubles in the Translation of OG Proverbs 1-9 **(Alternative) Title**  : "Seeing Double: Additions, Expansions, and Double Translations in OG Proverbs 1-9"
 ### Todo:
 - [ ] 5000 word writing sample